HarshCasper/Rotten-Scripts/Python/Delete-Tweets/README.md

 - --days D : No of days to go back from current time for filtering tweets.
 Set to 0 by default.

 - --verbose : Prints the tweets before deleting them.

+You can also run the following command for any help about any argument.

+    python3 main.py -h